0x09/resdet/README.md

 ## Getting the best results

 resdet works best on images that are as close to the source as possible.
-Filtering and compression artifacts can signifcantly harm the accuracy of this test.
-In general, clearer and more detailed images will fair better.
+Filtering and compression artifacts can significantly harm the accuracy of this test.
+In general, clearer and more detailed images will fare better.

 ### Video
 For compressed video, the best results can be gotten by choosing a highly detailed keyframe with a low quantizer.
 Single-frame yuv4mpeg streams are preferred over png screenshots for videos with chroma subsampling as it preserves the separation of the chroma planes.
 Some ways to obtain a y4m frame: